This article will look at exercising dogs with hip dysplasia

 Dog walking with hip dysplasia

 Typically walking is suitable for canine hip dysplasia as long as you don’t overdo it or walk on hard surfaces like concrete that can jar your dog’s joints.
 You should also avoid any uneven ground and slippery surfaces.
 It’s a good idea to use a harness with a handle for dogs suffering from this condition as you can then assist them up steps, over tree roots and even into the car on the way home.
-Here is a list of dog step reviews that would help a lot.
+Here is a list of steps for dogs that would help a lot by reducing the pressure on the body.

 5 Gentle Exercises for Dogs with Hip Dysplasia